 In deciding your case, any negative factors involved will be weighed against the favorable factors.
 Decisions are made on a case-by-case basis.
 It is important to note that the information provided here is not all-inclusive regarding the requirements and qualifications for filing Form I-212.

-The process of applying for a waiver on Form I-212 is complex, and the chances for a denial are high without the assistance of someone with thorough knowledge of the immigration laws.
-For the best results, consult with an experienced immigration attorney to discuss your situation in depth before filing your application.
-Doing so will optimize your chance of successfully reentering the United States.
+The process of applying for a waiver on Form I-212 is complex, and the chances for a denial are high without the assistance of someone with thorough knowledge of U.S. immigration laws.
+For best results, consult with an experienced immigration attorney to discuss your situation in depth before filing your application.